LukeG1/Investment-Simulator-Monthly/readme.md

 choose what to save, like maybe only save means to save time for each investment to avoid complication

 # My notes:

+-   Period_Life_Data could be used in an inheritance account to represent the parent
+-   also the 'household' may technically need 2 of them for the 2 members

 ## Steps